microfafa-gh/Utilities/README.md

 This script extracts nucleotide and amino acid sequences corresponding to a list of COGs (Clusters of Orthologous Groups) from annotated microbial genomes.
 It works with Prokka-annotated genomes, eggNOG-mapper output, and genome FASTA files, and organizes the extracted sequences into per-COG folders.
+Written with Codex.

 ---